spraza/tut-notes/golang.md

 Note: A handy semantic is that of Go's switch without a condition that can neatly represent long if/elseif/else chains.

+Another thing not mentioned above is the use of binary logical operators like &&, ||, etc., which can be used in Go's conditions, just like C.

 ### Defer
 From Go's tour document: